2018 MASS Rules

 4. All safety belts must be mounted per manufacturers’ recommendations.
 The belts should be a minimum of a five-point harness and must be in good condition.
 Restraint system must be securely attached to roll cage structure.

 5. Car must have a front and rear firewall between the driver, engine compartment, and fuel cell area.
 Fuel cell must be enclosed in a full steel can.
 Minimum height 10” from ground.
-Any car that does not have an OEM floorboard will be assessed 50lbs.
+Any car that does not have an OEM floorboard will be assessed 50lbs regardless of other penalties.

 6. A made for racing fuel cell with foam is recommended. (maximum 22 gallons) gasoline only, no additives.
 Fuel line must run through steel tubing if running through driver’s compartment.
 If running under car must be securely fastened.
-All Cars must run 100 % Track Race Fuel or 100% Non Ethanoil Pump Gas No Mixing of Gas or additives.
+All Cars must run 100 % Track Race Fuel or 100% Non Ethanoil Pump Gas (A Certain Gas Station Will Be The Host Gas Station For Non Ethanoil Fuel Where A Baseline Check Can Be Established).
+The Non Ethanoil Gas Station Will Be Announced The Week Of The Race.
+No Mixing of Gas And No Additives.

 1. Mid Atlantic Street Stock Series Is Home To the Best Street Stock Drivers In The World.
 Participant must be at least 12 years of age and Radios will be permitted for use.
 No Convertibles, Station Wagons, or Pick- ups.
 All interior must be removed.
 All holes must be patched in firewalls and floor pads.